 - Baccalaureate degree, preferably in biology or a related major.
 Applicant should have had at least one course each in general biology and genetics.

 - At least one year each of chemistry, physics, and mathematics (including a semester of calculus).
-Students who do not fulfil tee.
+Students who do not fulfill tee.

 - Cumulative grade point average of no less than 3.00 on 4.00 scale.